jtwool/superdead-rules/src/8_organizations.md

 ## Civilian Organizations

+Civilian organizations are made up of and run by every day Jacks and Jills of the world.
+When these organizations survive, it is typically because of luck or an outstanding leader, more than any specific preparedness for the end of the world.
+Unlike many of the other organizations, civilian organizations are not particularly well prepared for the end of the world.
+Without help, they are likely to become prey for criminal organizations, or find themselves absorbed into police or military organizations that are better armed and able to protect the survivors that join them.

 ### Corporations
+Corporations are driven by one thing: money.
+And the mega-corporations that were able to survive the apocalypse carry forward with that same motivation.
+These organizations take from their surrounding areas: pillaging, stockpiling, accumulating, and developing critical resources.
+Often to give it back to survivors unassociated with the corporation at a significant markup.

+People who can help corporations accumulate wealth will find themselves in the corporations good graces—for so long as they are useful.
+But those who other motives, like putting an end to the zombie apocalypse, will find them subject to a corporations ire.

 ### Religious Organizations
 Religious organizations exist to cultivate community and nurture the faith of their followers——and never have community and faith been more essential than in the end of times.
 While their is nothing that makes these organizations particularly well suited for surviving a zombie apocalypse, religious organizations tend to be close knit and optimistic, as much as one can be at the end of the world.